Joshua Brown (Texas pioneer): Background

 Brown was born in Madison County, Kentucky in 1816.
 His parents, Edward Brown and Anastasia Campbell Brown, migrated to Sabine County, Texas in the 1830s and Joshua followed them in 1837.
-After arriving in Texas, military service followed for Brown; after leaving the military he returned home and received a certificate for 640 acres of land.
+After arriving in Texas, military service followed Brown; after leaving the military, he returned home and received a certificate for 640 acres of land.
 Brown was living in Gonzales when he became interested in shingle-making.
-It was during this time at Green DeWitt's Colony at Gonzales, that he became friends with James Kerr, a fellow soldier and later a land surveyor and official of the Colony.
+It was during this time at Green DeWitt's Colony at Gonzales that he became friends with James Kerr, a fellow soldier and later a land surveyor and official of the Colony.
 Brown then moved to a small settlement named Curry's Creek in Kendall County, where he learned the craft of shingle-making using cypress trees.
-In 1846, Brown and a group of ten men (all shingle-makers) went up the Guadalupe River to look for cypress trees, and selected a site to develop which would later become Kerrville.
+In 1846, Brown and a group of ten men (all shingle-makers) went up the Guadalupe River to look for cypress trees and selected a site to develop which would later become Kerrville.
 Brown and his men remained and worked at the camp for a few months until the Apache's drove them from the area.
-Brown and his men returned to the area in 1848 and remained this time, naming their settlement Brownsborough.
+Brown and his men returned to the area in 1848.
+They remained this time, naming their settlement Brownsborough.
 Settlers followed them to the camp and established sawmills and farms along the river and streams.

-Postal authorities had originally planned to name the new settlement "Brownsburg"; however, with so many surrounding communities having "Brown" as part of their name, Brown suggested the name Kerrsville, in honor of his friend, Major James Kerr, who never saw the area named for him.
+Postal authorities had originally planned to name the new settlement "Brownsburg"; however, with so many surrounding communities having "Brown" as part of their name, Brown suggested the name Kerrsville in honor of his friend, Major James Kerr, who never saw the area named for him.
 The letter "s" was eventually dropped from the original name, becoming Kerrville.
 In 1855, Brown petitioned the Texas legislature to form a new county, to be called Kerr County, from a large area of land out of Bexar County.
-The legislation was passed in 1856, and Brown then purchased more acreage, and it was from this tract of land that he donated four acres to build a courthouse, public school and separate jail for the new county.
-It was also at this time when Brown requested that Kerrville become the Kerr County seat.
+The legislation was passed in 1856, and Brown then purchased more acreage.
+From this tract of land, he donated four acres to build a courthouse, public school, and separate jail for the new county.
+At this time, Brown also requested that Kerrville become the Kerr County seat.

 Family

-In 1846, Brown married Eleanor Smith and the couple had one daughter together, Mary Louisa; Smith died in 1848.
-A year later, he married Sarah Jane Goss (1834-1892), and they had seven children together.
-The couple purchased 2,000 acres southeast of Kerrville, where they built the home they lived in for the rest of their lives.
+In 1846, Brown married Eleanor Smith, and the couple had one daughter together, Mary Louisa; Smith died in 1848.
+A year later, he married Sarah Jane Goss (1834–1892), and they had seven children together.
+The couple purchased 2,000 acres southeast of Kerrville, where they built their home for the rest of their lives.
 A portion of that land is now the Kerrville Veteran's Administration Medical Center.
 Brown and his second wife are both buried in Brown-Goss cemetery, near the Veteran's Hospital on land donated by the Browns.